 Lua utility module EventSequence

-Event sequence - a chain of functions to call at specified times, modeled after TRNG's organizers.
+A chain of functions to call at specified times, modeled after TRNG's organizers.

 Works atop the Timer, and so is updated automatically pre-OnControlPhase, and saved automatically when the game is saved.
+The sequence can be paused, unpaused, stopped, and started, and can be set to loop.

 Example usage: